Pacific Coastal & Marine Science Center

 For more information about the operation of the Corelogger click hereAlso see:

-Standard Penetration Tests (SPT) and Cone Penetration Tests (CPT) are used map soil stratigraphy and to make quantitative evaluations of a soil's resistance to liquefaction.
+Standard Penetration Tests (SPT) and Cone Penetration Tests (CPT) are used to map soil stratigraphy and to make quantitative evaluations of a soil's resistance to liquefaction.
 Both are destructive in situ tests and commonly are used together.
 At Coastal and Marine Geology we contract these standardized and routine services.

 For in-depth information about Multibeam-mapping technology please see: